-To access the internet, do the following at each station (computer) that will use the internet server for internet access:
+To access the internet, do the following at each station that will use the internet/print server for internet access:

 - 1. Make sure that TCP/IP settings are configured properly.
-IP parameters that must be set: - IP Address must be a unique IP address chosen from the three reserved IP ranges set aside for local network only use.
-If using DHCP, make sure that each computer is set to 0.0.0.0 or to 'Obtain an IP Address automatically'. - Default Gateway should be set to the IP address assigned to the internet server's Local LAN interface. - DNS (Domain Name Service) an IP address provided by your ISP. - 2.
+IP parameters that must be set include: - IP Address must be a unique IP address chosen from the three reserved IP ranges set aside for local network only use.
+See "Setting IP Addresses" earlier in this chapter. - Default Gateway should be set to the IP address assigned to the internet/print server' s LAN interface. - DNS (Domain Name Service) an IP address provided by your ISP. - 2.
 Activate your browser and use normally.